 It is important to remember that there are Organizations behind Open Source, these organizations ensure that Open Source Software remains ethical, secure, and sustainable, while helping users navigate the complexities of licensing, attribution, and contribution guidelines.

 So, how about AI?
-Like I mention before, if you access HuggingFace you will see, Million of models, but are those models Open Source?
+Like I mentioned before, if you access HuggingFace you will see millions of models, but are those models Open Source?
 What does define an AI model to be Open Source?

 An Open Source AI model is defined by principles similar to those of Open Source Software, but with additional considerations specific to AI, such as: